Overview of Family Leave Laws in the United States:

 Workers must have worked at least 680 hours in the qualifying period.

-The qualifying period means the 12-month period immediately preceding the date on which leave begins.
+The qualifying period means the 4 most recently completed calendar quarters immediately preceding the date on which leave begins.

 What family members are covered?
 A family member includes a worker’s child, parent, parent of a spouse, legal guardian, spouse, domestic partner, grandparent, grandchild, or sibling.